Perpetual Boards (also called evergreen boards) are ideal for workflows that don't follow a strict sprint or time-boxed cycle.

 Automation: Create automations to move items when status changes, assign owners, or update fields.

-Export Data: Using filters as needed, click on export in a .csv file.
+Export data: Using filters as needed, export to a .csv file.

 Note - powerful reporting and analytics tied to these boards are available in the Reports Module.